Rodyarad/Inverse-M-EEG-problem/README.md

 # Inverse-M-EEG-problem
-Solving the inverse EEG problem using machine learning algorithms
+Solving the inverse М/EEG problem using machine learning algorithms